Managing Payment Entries

 Be aware of the following payment matching specifics:

-• For the matching to work, the payment entry field Payment Provider must be either empty or set to figo.
+• For the matching to work, the payment entry field Payment Provider must be empty.

 • Overpayments are split along the open invoice amount: one part covers the open invoice amount and is assigned to the invoice, whereas the remainder is assigned to the account.